-If your TB8100 BSS has not been tuned to your requirements at the factory, you will need to tune the reciter modules before operating them in your radio system.
-To do this you will need to use the Calibration Kit software included on the Product CD, plus the TB8100 calibration test unit.
-The TB8100 BSS has been programmed with a default software configuration and default passwords at the factory.
-You will need to use the Service Kit software to configure your BSS to suit the requirements of your radio system.
+If your TB8100 base station has not been tuned to your requirements at the factory, you will need to tune the reciter modules before operating them in your radio system.
+To do this you will need to use the Calibration Kit software included on the Product CD, plus the Calibration and Test Unit.
+The TB8100 base station has been programmed with a default software configuration and default passwords at the factory.
+You will need to use the Service Kit software to configure your base station to suit the requirements of your radio system.
 Refer to the Calibration Kit and Service Kit documentation for full details on these procedures.

-This chapter describes how to install the TB8100 BSS in a standard 19 inch rack or cabinet.
+This chapter describes how to install the TB8100 base station in a standard 19 inch rack or cabinet.
 It also provides some general information on safety precautions and site requirements.
 We recommend that you read the entire chapter before beginning the installation.